-According to a National Fire Protection Association (NFPA) survey, only one of every three American households have developed and practiced a home fire escape plan.
-One-third of American households who made an estimate thought they would have at least 6 minutes before a fire in their home would become life-threatening.
+According to a National Fire Protection Association (NFPA) survey, only one of every three American households has developed and practiced a home fire escape plan.
+One-third of American households who made an estimate thought they would have at least six minutes before a fire in their home would become life-threatening.
 The time available is often less than that.
 And only 8% said their first thought on hearing a smoke alarm would be to get out!

 Considering these alarming statistics, we strongly advise you to read the following points and plan your fire escape in advance.
 If a fire breaks out in your home, you may have only a few minutes to get out safely once the smoke alarm sounds:

 - Go outside to see if your street number is clearly visible from the road to ensure that responding emergency personnel can easily find your home.

 - Inspect all possible exits and escape routes in your home.
 Draw a floor plan of your home, marking two ways out of each room, including windows and doors.
 Also, mark the location of each smoke alarm.

 - Make sure all doors and windows leading outside open easily.

 - Have an outside meeting place (like a tree, light pole, or mailbox) a safe distance from the home where everyone should meet.
 Make sure to mark the location of the meeting place on your escape plan.

 - Remember to close all doors on your way out; this slows the spread of fire, giving you more time to safely escape;